If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

 Staghorn prefers acidic soil, so the water-soluble fertilizer formulated for fern might help them retain their natural habitat.

-You need to fertilize your plant once a month regularly in a 1:1 ratio.
+You need to regularly fertilize your plant once a month in a 1:1 water and fertilizer ratio.

-In addition, fertilizers containing ammonium nitrogen may discolor the plant, so as long as your plant receives adequate light and moisture, it will have very few problems with the fertilizer.
+In addition, fertilizers containing ammonium nitrogen may discolor the plant, so as long as your plant receives adequate light and moisture, the problems will not persist.

 Note: Diluted fish emulsion can be used as organic fertilizer for your fern.